shrjrd/roblox-procmesh/README.md

 ~~Library is designed to be used within [LÖVR](https://github.com/bjornbytes/lovr) framework.~~ Uses Roblox's Vector3 and CFrame classes.
 With simple substitution of vector and mesh data structures the code could be used elsewhere.
 Libraries have no inter-dependencies so they can be used separately.

+# roblox-procmesh notes

+The only way to "render" a mesh in Roblox is with WedgeParts, ImageLabels, or EditableMeshes.

+Roblox's :BulkMoveTo() is the best way to position a mesh of WedgeParts, alternatively you can weld all the parts to a base/root part.

 # solids